xumacoin/xuma-core/doc/guide-startmany.md

 Create the masternode.conf file in the same directory as your wallet.dat.

-Copy the masternode private key and correspondig collateral output transaction that holds the 10K XMX.
+Copy the masternode private key and correspondig collateral output transaction that holds the 1K XUMA.

 The masternode private key may be an existing key from [Option 1](#option1), or a newly generated key from [Option 2](#option2).

 *Please note, the masternode priviate key is not the same as a wallet private key.
 Never put your wallet private key in the masternode.conf file.
-That is equivalent to putting your 10,000 XMX on the remote server and defeats the purpose of a hot/cold setup.*
+That is equivalent to putting your 10,000 XUMA on the remote server and defeats the purpose of a hot/cold setup.*

 ### Get the collateral output